WDI-SEA/interview-questions/readme.md

 Ideally you want to strike a balance between the two and make sure that if you are using a new technology that has limited support -  you want to have a fallback for older browsers.

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).

 * If you could master one technology this year, what would it be?

+React.js

 * Explain the importance of standards and standards bodies.

 ## HTML Questions

 * What does a `doctype` do?
 DOCTYPE tells the browser which version of HTML you are using.

 * What's the difference between HTML and XHTML?

 * What are `data-` attributes good for?

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

+It is good to put your JS file at the bottom of your body so that your page is not waiting to for the JS file to load to show the page.
+Its also good to store the CSS files at the top of the page so that the user sees colors load on the page quicker rather than having a longer wait to see anything load.

 ## CSS Questions